A finite element method for the quasiclassical theory of superconductivity: Discussion and Outlook

 Our second example shows the strength of the FEM method in the application to open superconducting systems in the presence of current flow.
 Generally, the constriction in the Dayem bridge geometry leads to a increased phase gradient in the narrow channel.
 In the case of a grooved Dayem bridge, the reduced mean free path in the Groove requires a strong increase in the phase gradient within the groove region in order to carry the same current.
 As a result, the groove can lead to a quick suppression of superconductivity with increasing current although the flow itself is non-dissipative.

 The method presented here gives a powerful and versatile numerical technique to study conventional and unconventional superconductors with arbitrary mean free path in two- and three-dimensional geometries.
 The adaptability of a FEM to arbitrary geometries allows the investigation of realistic device geometries and experimental setups.
-An extension to the case of full spin-structure of the quasiclassical propagators follows identical steps as discussed here and would allow to study, e.g., the effects of spin-orbit interactions and other unconventional superconductors.
+An extension to the case of full spin-structure of the quasiclassical propagators follows identical steps as discussed here and would allow to study for example the effects of spin-orbit interactions and other unconventional superconductors.
+Another extension, relevant for, e.g., the situation in the Dayem bridge when we can not find self-consistent stationary solutions at high imposed currents, would be to include time-dependence.

 \acknowledgements